josephvusich/fdf/README.md

-      --exclude GLOB        exclude files matching GLOB from scanning --exclude-dir DIR     exclude DIR from scanning, throws error if DIR does not exist --help                show this help screen and exit --ignore-content      allow --match without 'content' -h, --ignore-hardlinks    ignore existing hardlinks
+      --exclude GLOB        exclude files matching GLOB from scanning --exclude-dir DIR     exclude DIR from scanning, throws error if DIR does not exist --help                show this help screen and exit --if-kept GLOB        only remove files if the 'kept' file matches the provided GLOB --if-kept-dir DIR     only remove files if the 'kept' file is a descendant of DIR --ignore-content      allow --match without 'content' -h, --ignore-hardlinks    ignore existing hardlinks
                             mutually exclusive with --copy